jedisct1/rust-xoodyak/README.md

-# XOODYAK for Rust
+# Xoodyak for Rust

-This is a Rust implementation of [XOODYAK](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/round-2/spec-doc-rnd2/Xoodyak-spec-round2.pdf), a cryptographic primitive that can be used for hashing, encryption, MAC computation and authenticated encryption.
+This is a Rust implementation of [Xoodyak](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/round-2/spec-doc-rnd2/Xoodyak-spec-round2.pdf), a cryptographic primitive that can be used for hashing, encryption, MAC computation and authenticated encryption.

+* `no_std`-friendly
+* Lightweight
+* Session support
+* Safe Rust interface
+* AEAD with attached and detached tags
+* In-place encryption
+* Ratcheting
+* Variable-length output hashing, authentication
+* `squeeze_more()`, `absorb_more()` for streaming

 # [API documentation](https://docs.rs/xoodyak)